Updated: 10 September 2021

 It’s especially handy if you have time during a layover as you can use their showers to freshen up before your next long flight.

-For me, it’s one of the essentials for a long haul flight I can’t do without.
+For me, it’s an essentials for long haul flights I can’t do without.

 Carry on to fit all your essentials

-Not to brag, but I am a pro at packing.
+I have become a bit of a pro when it comes to packing recently.
 I always manage to stuff a crap load into my carry-on, including my long haul flight survival kit.
 Rarely am I asked to weigh my carry-on and if I am, it’s always my suitcase.
 So, I just make sure the heaviest items are in my backpack.
 Of course, some airlines are a lot stricter so do make sure to check out airline cabin allowances before you travel.

 Usually for long haul flights, I have with me: